pharmbio/kensert_rf_sparse/README.md

 All Grid searches should now be able to run.

 ## Grid search outputs
-When modelling is completed for a dataset, results will be "appended" to a .csv file in main folder.
+When modelling is completed for a dataset, results will be outputted to a .csv file in main folder.